 I remember that my mom would sometimes just order a giant container of the sauce to have on hand.
 Never mind the chicken!

 She’d serve it with other things — drizzled on roasted pork, mixed into roasted vegetables, and even thinned out and tossed into a green salad.
 And she would also often use it as an ingredient in new sauces she’d create, thereby calling it one of her “secret ingredients.”

-In the case of my Coconut Mango Chicken, the chicken is important, and the mango sauce is far from Indian, and other than the heat from the cayenne, it contains no curry spices.
+In the case of my Coconut Mango Chicken recipe, the chicken is important.
+The mango sauce is likely far from authentic Indian, and other than the heat from the cayenne, it contains no curry spices.
 However, it’s very reminiscent of the sauce my mom and loved so much, so mission accomplished!

-I brought my mom some of this Coconut Mango Chicken for her dinner, and she loved it.
+I brought my mom some of my mango chicken recipe for her dinner, and she loved it.
 That was really all the reinforcement I needed to know I’d succeeded.
 My mom is very honest!
 And I appreciate that — especially when it comes to my cooking.

 This is absolutely perfect to serve with this Coconut-Cilantro Rice!
 It’s always a plus to serve a dish with a divine sauce with something that will soak up any that’s left on the plate.
 What a meal!
 I’m telling you! 🙂

-I really hope you give this a go, and enjoy every last bite of your Coconut Mango Chicken!
+I really hope you give this Coconut Mango Chicken recipe a go, and enjoy every last bite!

 - 4 tablespoons olive oil divided

 - 1/4 teaspoon cayenne pepper